-As a membership site owner, it’s important to promote your membership content constantly, especially after the initial launch buzz dies.
+As a membership site owner, promoting your membership content constantly is essential, especially after the initial launch buzz dies.
 This is because while the initial burst of new registrations is done, there is still potential to gain new members.

-In this article, we’ll dive deeper into some of the main ways you can get new members after launch.
+In this article, we’ll dive deeper into some of the main ways to get new members after launch.

 #1.
 Create an engaging community

-One of the most important parts of any successful membership business is the online community it fosters.
-Creating an engaging online community for your members is important for keeping them interested in your content and offers a great way to make sure members stick with your brand long-term.
+One of the most critical parts of any successful membership business is the online community it fosters.
+Creating an engaging online community for your members is essential for keeping them interested in your content and offers a great way to ensure members stick with your brand long-term.

 An online community also allows members to interact with each other and discuss your membership content.
-It not only keeps them engaged with your content but also makes it easier for members to connect with other people like them.
-In addition to this, it’s also a great way for business owners to connect with their audience on a deeper, more personal level.
+It keeps them engaged with your content and makes it easier for members to connect with people like them.
+In addition to this, it’s also an excellent way for business owners to connect with their audience on a deeper, more personal level.
 As a result, it helps improve your business’s brand image and customer loyalty.

 You can also create “moderators” for your online community as a way to offer a sense of exclusivity to regular community members.
 For instance, regularly active members in the online community can be assigned the “Moderators” user role on your membership site.
 You can let them edit or approve forum comments or posts.

-An engaging online community might be one of the key deciding factors for new members.
+An engaging online community might be a key deciding factor for new members.
 This is because they not only get access to premium content but also get to engage with other users who have similar interests using the online community forums.

 #2.
 Gather social proof